-- 3.13.2.50 Overall, it is predicted that the sensitivity of fish and shellfish receptors is low to medium and the magnitude is deemed to be minor.
-The effect will, therefore, be of minor adverse significance, which is not significant in EIA terms. - 3.13.2.51 Due to the distance between piling operations and the coast, the low to medium sensitivity of receptors and the absence of barrier effects, effects on migratory fish species (i.e. river lamprey, sea lamprey, allis shad, twaite shad and Atlantic salmon) designated as features of SACs/SCIs within the southern North Sea fish and shellfish study area (see section 3.7.5), are predicted to be of minor significance, which is not significant in EIA terms. - 3.13.2.52 Conclusions on the effect on the site integrity of European sites within the southern North Sea fish and shellfish study area are beyond the scope of this PEIR.
-A full account of the screening and appropriate assessment is presented within the Draft Report to Inform Appropriate Assessment (DONG Energy, 2017a).
+- 3.13.2.64 Due to the distance between piling operations and the coast, the low to medium sensitivity of receptors and the absence of barrier effects, effects on migratory fish species (i.e. river lamprey, sea lamprey, allis shad, twaite shad and Atlantic salmon) designated as features of SACs/SCIs within the southern North Sea fish and shellfish study area (see section 3.7.5), are predicted to be of minor adverse significance, which is not significant in EIA terms. - 3.13.2.65 Conclusions on the effect on the site integrity of European sites within the southern North Sea fish and shellfish study area are beyond the scope of this Environmental Statement.
+A full account of the screening and appropriate assessment is presented within the Report to Inform Appropriate Assessment (document reference number A5.2).